johnwargo/pi-remind/readme.md

 To save your changes, press `ctrl-o` then press the Enter key.
 Next, press `ctrl-x` to exit the `nano` application.

-Reboot the Raspberry Pi.
-When it restarts, both python processes should execute in its own terminal window.
+Reboot the Raspberry Pi; when it restarts, the python remind process should execute in its own terminal window.

+Another option is to copy the `start-remind.desktop` file to `~/.config/autostart`.
+Reboot the Pi and you should see a terminal window running the Reminder app.

 Known Issues
 =================================